xddxdd/blog/source/_posts/en/article/modify-website/dn42-docker-anycast-dns.lantian/index.md

 In addition, neither of them supports Docker.

-As for my final solution, I added IPs in Docker containers, and installed Bird to communicate with host Bird instance via OSPF, to do the announcements.
+As for my final solution, I added IPs in Docker containers, and installed Bird to communicate with the host Bird instance via OSPF, to do the announcements.
 If the container crashed, the announcement will automatically stop.
 As the IP isn't configured on the host OS, it will forward the packets correctly, instead of stopping them halfway.

 Adding IPs to Containers
 ------------------------

-Docker's default network driver, `bridge`, creates a virtual network card on the host OS, and adds a IP block and routes relevant traffic to them.
+Docker's default network driver, `bridge`, creates a virtual network card on the host OS, adds an IP block, and routes relevant traffic to them.
 But if I take this approach, there will always be a route to send relevant traffic to the virtual card, causing request loss during downtime.
 Therefore, I need a network isolated from the host OS.

 An isolated network can be created with Docker's `macvlan` driver, with `internal` option enabled.